ArthurSudbrackIbarra/React-Chrome-Extension-Quickstart/src/template-files/src/messaging/README.md

 # Messaging Directory

 This directory contains the source code for the messaging system.
-The messaging system is responsible for sending and receiving messages between the child iframe, which contains your React app, and the parent window.
+The messaging system is responsible for the exchange of messages between the child iframe, which contains your React app, and the parent window.

 ## What to Change Here?